Old Novgorod dialect: Classification

 East Slavic languages in 1389.
 Colors represent spoken dialects.
 Dashed lines represent written languages:

 The mainstream view is that the Old Novgorod dialect is an East Slavic variety that has some significant deviations from what Andrey Zaliznyak called "supra-dialectal Old Russian", although there have been some attempts to classify it as a separate branch of the Slavic languages.

 As Church Slavonic was used in liturgical and religious writing, while a supra-regional variety was used for trade, it is unclear to what extent Novgorodians at the time would have considered them to have been separate languages or distinct registers of a single language.
 In addition, there is some variation in birch bark letters due to a lack of standardization that is seen with modern literary languages.
 Some texts are also written with a mixture of Church Slavonic and Old Novgorodian, but most are written in a pure vernacular.
 The language found in the birch bark manuscripts represents the closest approximation to vernacular Old Russian language, as opposed to the formal language used in chronicles.

+Development

+The Novgorod-Pskov dialect had notable differences to "supra-dialectal Old Russian", while the convergence of the western and eastern dialects of the Novgorod Land took place with the rise of Novgorod as a political center.
+The eastern dialects were comparatively close to "supra-dialectal Old Russian", while the western dialects, close to Pskov, were distinct.
+Novgorod itself was located in the transitional zone, with its dialect based on the western dialects but with some influence of the eastern dialects.
+This mixed dialect served a koiné function as a result.

+According to one theory, an East Slavic tribe who inhabited the Novgorod-Pskov region, the Krivichi, had separated from the main body of Proto-East Slavic speakers at the beginning of the Migration Period, and contact with the other tribes was not re-established until those tribes moved northward.
+This led to the northern Russian dialects resuming their participation in Common Slavic linguistic development.
+Some scholars have attributed tsokanye to a Finno-Ugric substratum, with this innovation occurring in the northwestern Russian dialects and roughly corresponding to the domain of the Novgorod Republic.
+Other innovations include the second pleophony that differentiate parts of the northwestern Russian dialects from each other.

+In the 13th to 15th centuries, there was a marked displacement of the specific features of the Old Novgorod dialect in the context of increasing inter-dialectal contacts in the territory later known as Great Russia.
+This process accelerated after 1478, when Novgorod lost its independence.
+The Old Novgorod dialect disintegrated into a number of independently developing dialect groups, which merged into the all-Russian dialect continuum.